donpolaco/yodatranslator/README.md

 Choose your installation method:

-I. Directly from github:
+### I. Directly from github:
 1. Type in your console:
 ```shell
 pip install git+https://github.com/donpolaco/yodatranslator.git
 ```
 2. That's all!

-II.
+###II.
 Indirect method:

+1. Download the repository from: https://github.com/donpolaco/yodatranslator (button: Code/download ZIP) and unzip it

-1. Download or clone the repository,  ig.:
+or clone the repository by typing:
 ```shell
 git clone https://github.com/donpolaco/yodatranslator.git
 ```

 2. Go to the project directory:
 ```shell
 cd yodatranslator